Matt-Heinen/Matthew-Heinen-Data-Scientist-Portfolio/README.md

 # About

-Analytical and results-driven Data Science professional with expertise in Python, SQL, and R for data manipulation, statistical modeling, and machine learning.
+Analytical and results-driven Data Science professional with expertise in data manipulation, statistical modeling, and machine learning.
 Currently serving as a Technical Operations Support Specialist at OnePass Solutions, leading data initiatives that have uncovered over $6 million in potential savings.
-Experienced in evaluating product performance across multiple databases and external data sources, integrating data from AWS (S3 & RDS) and Azure environments to deliver reliable insights.
+Experienced in evaluating product performance across multiple databases and external data sources, integrating data from AWS (S3 & RDS) and Azure environments to deliver reliable actionable insights.

-Skilled in data visualization and reporting using Power BI, Tableau, and Excel, as well as advanced techniques such as time series analysis, NLP, and A/B testing.
+Skilled in data visualization and reporting.
 Proficient in database design, ETL processes, and API integration, with a strong foundation in data warehousing and cloud-based analytics.
-Developed and deployed a price elasticity machine learning model to guide strategic pricing decisions and improve business performance.
+Developed and deployed several machine learning and AI models to guide strategic decisions and improve business performance.
 Passionate about combining technical expertise with business acumen to transform data into actionable intelligence that drives efficiency and measurable impact.

+## Skills
+Programing: Python, SQL, R, Visual Basic, VBA, HTML, CSS, ASP, ADO, DAX.
+Data Science: Data Manipulation and Wrangling, Statistical Analysis, Data Visualization, Machine Learning and AI, API Integration, Data Pipelines, A/B Testing, NLP, Time Series Analysis.
+Database: Skilled in Database Design, Normalization, Data Warehousing and ETL; experienced in integrating with cloud platforms such as AWS (S3 & RDS) and Azure.
+Software: Certified in Microsoft Office Suite and Access; skilled in Visual Studio, Power BI, Power Pivot JMP, Minitab, Tableau, SPSS Modeler, Visio and Microsoft Project.

 ## Education
 Bellevue University, Omaha, NE (June 2023 - November 2025)